BrittainThomp/StwBotGo/README.md

 A discord bot written in Go

 Roadmap as of 3/2021:
--Anime suggestion feature
+- Anime suggestion feature
--Fun Facts
+- Fun Facts
--Activity Stats
+- Activity Stats